Harshita1303/Projects/IMDB Movie Analysis/README.md

 ## 🛠️ Approach

 #### **Data Collection & Preprocessing:**
  - Imported, cleaned, and transformed the dataset using Excel.
+ - Performed data transformation to ensure consistency and usability.
 #### **Data Analysis:**
  - Conducted statistical analysis and summarized data using Pivot Tables in Excel.
  - Performed deeper insights and advanced visualizations using Power BI.